Autostronomy/AutoProf/docs/_build/html/_sources/getting_started.rst.txt

 Getting Started
 ===============

-AutoProf is a :py:class:`~Pipeline` building utility
+AutoProf is a :class:`~Pipeline` building utility

-testing :py:func:`~autoprofutils.Background.Background_Mode` another one
+testing :meth:`~autoprofutils.Background.Background_Mode` another one

 Getting Started On A Single Image
 ---------------------------------